 However, combined with the other ingredients in this Gingerbread Cookie Recipe, it works out perfectly!

 Swap Brown Sugar for Date Sugar

 Date sugar is simply just dried and ground up dates.
-It’s a nutrient-dense, delicious alternative to any other granulated sugar in a recipe.
+It’s a nutrient-dense, delicious, and natural alternative to any other granulated sugar in a recipe.

 Date sugar can easily be replaced with coconut sugar in this recipe if desired.

 …or don’t!
 Molasses is actually an option on the AIP protocol, and is a natural sweetener.
 However, my stomach handles date syrup best, therefore, I opted for this swap instead.
 In my experience, date syrup and molasses work interchangeably, and on a 1-for-1 ratio.